davepinch/pinchy.cc/content/topics/people/s/steve-meretzky/interview/spillhistorie.no.snippet-7-2.md

 license: quoted under fair use procrastination of:
   - Douglas Adams
-  - So Long And Thanks For All The Fish snippet of: "Q&A with: Game designer Steve Meretzky (spillhistorie.no)"
+  - So Long, And Thanks For All The Fish snippet of: "Q&A with: Game designer Steve Meretzky (spillhistorie.no)"
 type: snippet
 url: /spillhistorie.no/qa-with-game-designer-steve-meretzky/7-2/
 tags:
+  - procrastination
   - snippet
 ---